lskatz/SneakerNet/docs/plugins/sn_sarscov2_assembleAll.pl.md

 * altCdsCount - number of CDS in new assembly
 * refCdsCount - number of CDS in reference assembly
 * expectedCdsPercentage - altCdsCount / refCdsCount
+* longestContiguous - the longest contiguous part of the genome between any two Ns